 People who choose to fight their own legal battles, without an attorney, usually do so to save money or because they feel that their legal matter is fairly simple.
 Especially when the legal matter requires documents only and there is no dispute, proceeding pro se might be the best choice.
 Reliable legal information is the front door key to the legal system.
 Patience and persistence in carefully learning and following the rules; understanding the substantive law; and constant attention to details help the pro se litigant see their case to its successful conclusion.
 After all, our tax dollars built the courthouses and pay the court staff - the people have the right to be there.
 Access to the legal system is a basic tenet of a free society.

 Americans are increasingly choosing to fight their own legal battles instead of hiring an attorney.
-It is the right of all U.S. citizens to represent themselves in court, as pro se litigants.
 Keep in mind, however, there are some situations where nothing will do, but to hire an attorney.

 What do you do?
 You have no idea where to serve your ex with divorce papers.
 Can you complete a divorce without your ex’s participation?
 Do I solve this as a Florida pro se litigant?